Best Products UK

 The 10 Best Exercise Bikes of 2026

 Twenty-two indoor cycling and exercise bikes.
 Reviews from Wired UK, T3, Tom's Guide UK, Trusted Reviews, Stuff, Coach magazine and DC Rainmaker.
 We compared verdicts, weighted them by depth of testing and recency, and ranked the field for British buyers in 2026.
-The big shift this year is at the value end — JLL, Schwinn and Echelon now sit close on price, and a £199 folding XTERRA keeps outscoring bikes twice its cost.
+The big shift this year is at the value end — JLL, Schwinn and Echelon now sit close on price, and a budget-tier folding XTERRA keeps outscoring bikes twice its cost.
+Click through to Amazon for the live UK price on any pick.

 BP